MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Install-ADServiceAccount.md

 In this case you should create the standalone managed service account, link it with the appropriate computer account, and assign a well-known password that must be passed when installing the standalone managed service account on the server on the read-only domain controller site.
 If you pass both *AccountPassword* and *PromptForPassword* parameters, the *AccountPassword* parameter takes precedence.

+**NOTE**: This cmdlet is designed for MSAs.
+It can report success for a GMSA when computer and GMSA objects are in the same domain, but it will not have an effect.
+To use a GMSA on a computer, configure the account to be used for the application purpose per the documentation of the application, and grant permissions and privileges as needed.

 ## EXAMPLES

 ### Example 1: Install a managed service account on the local computer